bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

         // disable days that fall on the 13th of the month const weekday = date.getDay()
         const day = date.getDate()
-        // return `true` if the date should be disabled return weekday === 0 || weekday === 6 || day === 13
+        // Return `true` if the date should be disabled return weekday === 0 || weekday === 6 || day === 13
       }
     }